I-CANyons Tool Kit for Parents

 If Not Yet Mastered

-If your child is unable to write the upper and lowercase letters using correct letter formation then help strengthen their large motor first and then the fine motor skills next.
-Do the following activities:
+If your child is unable to write the upper and lowercase letters using

-* Support your child by having them trace a letter they should know that you have drawn in a yellow marker or highlighter.
-Have them repeat as necessary.
+* Have your child use their hands to shape clay or play dough. * Have your child play on the tricky bars *Build with blocks *Encourage your child to squeeze a squirt gun * Have your child hold a tennis ball and then squeeze it. * Support your child by having them trace a letter they should know that you have drawn in a yellow marker or highlighter.
+Have them repeat as necessary. |

 Standard